 A storyteller of the world’s gardens where the world is interpreted with plantings, garden design and sympathetic sculptures.

 Entry to Hamilton Gardens is free.
 Free parking is available on site through Gate 1 and Gate 2.
-Your gardening senses are tantalized with the magnificent entry into the gardening world through a large Maori inspired flax mat artfully draped over entrance sculptured gates.
+Your gardening senses are tantalized with the magnificent entry into the gardening world.
+The entrance traffic roundabout has a large Maori inspired flax mat artfully draped over entrance sculptured gates.

 The visitor centre, with its gift shop, educational and meeting rooms welcomes visitors with a description of the gardens and advice on the best way to view the gardens (depending on the season and personal interests).
 There is a cafe looking out over ponds.

-The themed gardens are unique in New Zealand public gardens.
-Hamilton Gardens has designed and created to tell the garden story from around the world.
+Hamilton Gardens is designed and created to tell the garden story from around the world.
 Featured gardens include: Japanese Garden, English and Chinese Gardens, a modernist American Garden and an Italian Garden with the Fantasy Garden becoming a firm favourite with visitors.
 Think about a Surrealist Garden and be surprised with the creative garden ideas as you saunter through one of Hamilton Gardens latest spaces.

 The spacious rose garden on undulating ground is superb for a romantic stroll and contains the NZ Rose Trials and a French Rose Garden.
 There is a Camellia Garden and a wide lawn flanked by rhododendrons with stunning spring displays.
 On the upper level a colourful Victorian themed flower garden includes several well-stocked greenhouses planted in a similar theme.